vorcigernix/engineeringroles/developers/developers_path.md

 ### Level 0

 #### Description
-* A person who is constantly reinventing, learning and improving in order to be able to work on the product and deliver values
+* A person who is constantly reinventing, learning and improving in order to be able to work on the product and start deliver values

 #### Essential skills
 * Basic knowledge of software engineering
-* Writing readable/testable code
+* Writing of a readable/testable code
 * Continuous learning
 * Measurable progress
 * Learning from mistakes